broken-hardware/ademco_esp8266/README.md

 response messages on the same line every ~6s.
 This overrides TX window.
 With a scope, the 4110XM message is found to be made of the following bits:

-1. Starting condition
+1. Starting condition:
    It begins with 14 0s and 14 1s at 2300 baud.

-2. Dwell time
+2. Dwell time:
    It stays low for roughly 3 bit time (435us x 3 = 1.3ms) but can vary up to 360us

-3. Header byte
+3. Header byte:
    11011111.
 Note that since the endianness is unknown, the bits are arranged as seen on the scope for easy human reading

 4. 6 bytes of payload followed by all 1s